 Cat healthcare and settling-in Singapore-specific

-Once your cat is registered and settled, the day-to-day considerations are broadly the ones covered in our first 30 days guide.
+Once your cat is licensed and settled, the day-to-day considerations are broadly the ones covered in our first 30 days guide.
 A few Singapore-cat specifics worth flagging:

 What to do before you move